From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Methodology

 The study conducts zero-shot object detection on the zoomed-in SVIs to identify potential landmarks.
 The task is supported by Vision Transformer for Open-World Localisation (OWL-ViT) \citep{minderer_simple_2022}, a model combining CLIP and lightweight object classification and localisation heads.

 Specifically, the study adopts the image-guided method supported by the model for landmark detection.
 A query image representing the recognisable visual features of the landmark is input to find the most similar visual object on the zoomed-in image.
 The detection process generates confidence scores that indicate the likelihood of the landmark's presence in the images.
-Image queries perform much better than text queries, such as landmark name and shape description, when landmarks are partly obstructed in the complex street environment.
+In our implementation, image queries are more reliable than text queries, such as landmark names or shape descriptions, especially when landmarks are partially obstructed in complex street environments.

-To evaluate the performance of the image-based visibility detection method, a validation dataset is generated for each landmark by dividing the total SVI locations into four distance bands from the central landmark and randomly sampling 100 locations per distance band.
-The sampled SVIs are manually audited and labelled with `visible' / `invisible' regarding the landmarks, using the open-source labelling platform of Label Studio \citep{tkachenko_label_2020}.
-The label distribution of the validation dataset is detailed in \ref{sec:sample:appendix_B}.
-A confusion matrix and metrics of Accuracy, Precision, Recall, and F1 scores are calculated to evaluate the method's performance.